(Nair rhymes with 🔥)

 praveen_nair@brown.edu • CV • Google Scholar • GitHub • LinkedIn

-Outside the classroom, I was the sports editor of The UCSD Guardian, I was (and continue to be) in UCSD’s quizbowl club, and I spent a summer making a documentary about UCSD’s history.
-In my free time, I’m watching as many sports as I can, reading books at a glacial pace, and reading Wikipedia pages.
+At UCSD, I was also a teaching assistant supervising the data science capstone course and DSC 80.
+Prior to my graduate study, I was a data science major at UC San Diego, graduating with minors in history and liguistics, and a concentration in political science.
+Outside the classroom, I was the sports editor of The UCSD Guardian, was in UCSD’s quizbowl club, and spent a summer making a documentary about UCSD’s history.
+In my free time, I’m watching a lot of sports, reading Wikipedia pages, and watching movies.

 This site was made with Point Theme, a Jekyll theme by Kat Huang (katmh).
 The source for this site is available here.
 Let me know if I’ve made any mistakes or if I need to update something!